 Jo joined IChemE as a trainee management accountant in 1998 having graduated in European Finance and Accounting from Leeds Metropolitan University and the Hochschule Bremen in Germany.

 On joining IChemE, Jo studied for the CIMA (Chartered Institute of Management Accountants) qualification, which she completed and qualified in 2005.
-She is now studying for the ICSA (Institute of Chartered Secretaries and Administrators) qualification and became Chartered in 2014.
+She subsequently went on to study for the ICSA (Institute of Chartered Secretaries and Administrators) qualification and became Chartered in 2014.